ncatlab/nlab-content/pages/7/8/9/7/17987/content.md

 space carries a vector bundle, namely that whose fiber over the point that labels some subspace _is_ that subspace.
 It is possible to take this construction and allow $n$ to go to infinity.
-The result is a _[[classifying space]]_ for vector bundles which carries a _[[universal vector bundle]]_: every other vector bundle on a sufficiently well-behave topological space is _classified_ by a map into this classifying space, namely the map that, roughly, sends each point to the lable of the fiber it carries.
+The result is a _[[classifying space]]_ for vector bundles which carries a _[[universal vector bundle]]_: every other vector bundle on a sufficiently well-behaved topological space is _classified_ by a map into this classifying space, namely the map that, roughly, sends each point to the lable of the fiber above it.

 [[classifying spaces]] for [[vector bundles]].